nadirfl/riceplant-disease-classifier/README.md

 17:49:50.119 [main] INFO ai.djl.training.listener.LoggingTrainingListener -- Train: Accuracy: 0.91, SoftmaxCrossEntropyLoss: 0.28
 17:49:50.120 [main] INFO ai.djl.training.listener.LoggingTrainingListener -- Validate: Accuracy: 0.93, SoftmaxCrossEntropyLoss: 0.25
 ```
-#### Conclusion
+#### 5.5.3 Conclusion
 With a validation accuracy of 0.93 this is the best result yet.
 I will keep the current model.

-## Interpretation
+## 6. Interpretation
-After trying out different parameters for training the model and evaluating the performances, I've decided to use the model from the first run since it yielded the best performance in the validation.
+After trying out different parameters for training the model and evaluating the performances, I've decided to use the model from the first run (also last run in the training section above) since it yielded the best performance in the validation.

 Here you can find an overview of the different test runs: